Pretty Pea

 The adrenal glands produce hormones that underpin the body’s mechanisms for coping with physical and mental stress.
 Chronic anxiety, worry, nervous tension, over-exercising and other factors associated with excessive cortisol release are linked to adrenal exhaustion and fatigue.
 Over-reliance on caffeine and other stimulants also tax the adrenals.

-ZEN combines potent adaptogens that help to balance hormones, allowing users to better manage their stress response on a day to day basis.
+ZEN combines adaptogens and vitamins that help to balance hormones, allowing users to better manage their stress response on a day to day basis.

 ZEN works best when combined with adequate rest and nutrition and is ideal support for those who wish to put their body back in balance and reinvigorate their energy levels to combat life’s daily physical and mental stresses.